JMcK31/Dine-and-Wine/README.md

 This is my Code Louisville React class project.

 To view this project:
+Node Package Manager must be installed in your text editor.
 - Clone the Repository
 - npm Install the project
 - npm install Bootstrap
+- run: npm start

 The application uses the Spoonacular API to search for three different endpoints:
  - Pair Food with wine entered in the search bar